b3hr4d/eth_payment_tutorial/README.md

 5. **Hex String**: Finally, we convert the bytes32 array into a hex string with a "0x" prefix, which can be used as an argument for the smart contract.

-## Step 4: Deploy Backend and Update Frontend

-In this step, we'll deploy the modified backend canister to a local server and update the frontend code to make use of the new `deposit_principal` function.

 ### Deploy the Modified Backend Canister

 After making the changes to the backend, deploy the canister to your local Internet Computer environment using the following command: